Japan and weapons of mass destruction: Biological weapons

-Japan's use of biological weapons in the Second Sino-Japanese War is estimated to have killed between 200,000 and 300,000 people.
+The Empire of Japan's use of biological weapons in the Second Sino-Japanese War is estimated to have killed between 200,000 and 500,000 people, almost entirely in China.
+Following research and production at its biological warfare units led by Unit 731, Japanese forces dispersed anthrax, cholera, dysentry, glanders, typhoid, and plague via airplane-dropped bombs containing infected fleas, a form of entomological warfare.
+Shirō Ishii, the leader of Unit 731, carried out two major anti-civilian campaigns.
+The first from 1940 to 1942 dispersed plague-infected fleas in port cities in northern China.
+The second in 1943 used anthrax and glanders against villages southwest of Shanghai.

+Attacks in China

 Japan became interested in obtaining biological weapons during the early 1930s.
-Following the international ban on germ warfare in interstate conflicts by the 1925 Geneva Protocol, Japan reasoned that disease epidemics must make effective weapons.
+Following the international ban on germ warfare in interstate conflicts by the 1925 Geneva Protocol, Japan reasoned that disease epidemics make effective weapons.
 Japan developed new methods of biological warfare (BW) and used them on a large scale in China.

-During the Sino-Japanese War (1937–1945) and World War II, Unit 731 and other Special Research Units of the Imperial Japanese Army conducted human experimentation on thousands, mostly Chinese, Korean, Russian, and other nationalities, mainly across Asia (Taiwanese, Vietnamese, Cambodians, Filipinos, etc), as well as some American, British and Dutch POWs and Japanese criminals from the Japanese mainlands.
+During the Sino-Japanese War and World War II, Unit 731 and other Special Research Units of the Imperial Japanese Army conducted human experimentation on thousands, mostly Chinese, Korean, Russian, and other nationalities, mainly across Asia (Taiwanese, Vietnamese, Cambodians, Filipinos, etc.), as well as some American, British and Dutch POWs and Japanese criminals.

 In military campaigns, the Japanese army used biological weapons on Chinese soldiers and civilians.

-Japan's infamous biological warfare Unit 731 was led by Lt.
-General Shirō Ishii.
+Shirō Ishii, the leader of Unit 731, carried out two major anti-civilian campaigns.
+The first from 1940 to 1942 dispersed plague-infected fleas in port cities in northern China.
+The second in 1943 used anthrax and glanders against villages southwest of Shanghai.
+This was in retaliation for their assistance to US pilots of the 1942 Doolittle Raid, the first US air raid against Honshu.

 Unit 731 used plague-infected fleas and flies covered with cholera to infect the population in China.
 The Japanese military dispersed insects by spraying them from low-flying airplanes and dropping ceramic bombs they had developed that were filled with mixtures containing insects and diseases that could affect humans, animals, and crops.

-Localized and deadly epidemics resulted, and an estimated 200,000 to 500,000 Chinese died of disease.

 Recent additional firsthand accounts testify the Japanese infected civilians through the distribution of plague-infested foodstuffs, such as dumplings and vegetables.
 During the Changde chemical weapon attacks, the Japanese also employed biological warfare by intentionally spreading infected fleas.
-In Zhejiang Province cholera, dysentery, and typhoid were employed.
+In Zhejiang, anthrax, cholera, dysentery, and typhoid were employed.
 Harbin also suffered Japanese biological attacks.
 Other battles include the Kaimingye germ weapon attack in Ningbo.